ericjardon/quickmaths/README.md

 # QuickMaths game in TypeScript / React
 ### Author: Eric Andrés Jardón Chao

+A simple math game inspired by a Revelian's Cognify minigames.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).